Loss-based prior for CART and BART models: Introduction

 In this article, we apply the loss-based approach to design an objective prior distribution for the tree structure in BART and CART models.
-The prior we propose penalises for the number of terminal nodes and for the difference between the number of terminal nodes on the left and right branch (used as a measure of skeweness) favouring more balanced trees.
-This is similar in spirit to the pinball prior, but presents multiple advantages.
-One of these, is that the prior has a mathematical justification, being based on a definition of loss in complexity and in information.
-This allows to calibrate the parameters of the prior by maximising the expected loss and provide an objective way to determine a default distribution in absence of prior knowledge.
-For the case where prior knowledge is available, we provide the analytical expression of the posterior distributions of the number of terminal nodes and the difference between left and right terminal nodes.
-This contrast to approaches like \cite{chipman1998bayesian} where these posteriors can only be accessed through simulations.
-In this way, it is easier to find the values of the parameters by specifying the quantiles of the distributions.
-We have compared the performance of our prior against the one proposed by \citep{chipman1998bayesian} on a simulated Gaussian regression problem and two real data classification problems.
-In all cases, we found that the loss-based (LB) prior with parameters calibrated via expected loss maximisation, is the one providing the \emph{best} results.
-Here, for \emph{best} results we mean, for the simulated case, that the posterior distribution of the number of terminal nodes and depth is more concentrated around the true value, and for the real data cases, during the MCMC search, we visit shorter trees without losing out in terms of likelihood or missing rate.
-This can be particularly relevant for BART and CART models, and in any context in which the interest lies in avoiding unnecessarily complex trees.
+The loss-based (LB) prior we propose depends on the number of terminal nodes and the difference between the number of terminal nodes on the left and right branch (used as a measure of skewness) offering control over these two quantities.
+We remark that this in not the only possible choice, and the approach we are presenting can be tailored to different needs.
+We chose this two tree statistics because also the CL and the pinball prior indirectly penalise for these.
+One of the advantages is that the distribution of the number of terminal nodes and the left and right difference are directly available, the relationship with prior parameters is intuitive, and therefore it is easier to calibrate them.
+In absence of prior information, the LB approach allows to calibrate the parameters of the prior by maximising the expected loss providing an objective way to determine a default distribution.
+Furthermore, from our synthetic (on CART) and real data (two: one on CART, one on BART) experiments, it turns out that, considering the same expected number of terminal nodes \emph{a priori}, the loss-based prior explores shallower, less complex trees, than the CL prior without losing in terms of performance.
+This is relevant, especially for variable selection, because it means that the loss-based prior provides a greater penalty to increase complexity which stimulates more competition among predictors to enter the pool, and therefore provides more meaningful predictors set.
+In all cases, we found that the loss-based prior with parameters calibrated via expected loss maximisation is the one providing the best trade-off between tree complexity and goodness-of-fit.